gordonglas/mana-engine/README.md

     -C/C++ -> Preprocessor -> Preprocessor Definitions: Replace `_DEBUG` with `NDEBUG` (it should look same as `Release`)

 -Build all configurations.

-TODO: remove unused code (window ui and rc stuff, targetver.h in ManaGame, etc)
-TODO: x-platform string type (edit string.h/cpp)
-TODO: merge stuff from ManaEngine_OLD and ManaGame_OLD
-TODO: learn git lfs go code so we can make sure it will scale
-TODO: add to new git repo

 ## How to build Game Coding Complete 4th edition code for Visual Studio 2017: